leekgroup/SRAmetadata/SRA3k/infer_population/README.md

 ## INDELS

-*Select common and variable indels from the 1000 genomes project *Select these indels from the GEUVADIS data
+-Select common and variable indels from the 1000 genomes project

+-Select these indels from the GEUVADIS data

-*Run a principal component analysis in order to identify stratification
+-Run a principal component analysis in order to identify stratification

 ### Get Files from 1000 genomes project